caseyvaughn/Tarot-Reader/README.md

 - Display card image (images not included in API)
 - Include an option for a 3 card spread
 - Include readings for the card's reverse
-- Display random selection of card images on homepage

 ## Project Schedule